Wimmics/KGnoVis/README.md

 }]
 ```

 - **category**: string.
-Spécify set of values using SPARQL variable.
+Specify set of values using SPARQL variable.
 ```js
 config: [{
     category: 'number of triples'